What is mental health?

 - Ongoing delusions, which means they might think things about themselves that no one else believes, like they are being watched or have particular powers or abilities they don’t actually have

 Schizophrenia does not mean someone has more than one personality or “split personalities.”
 With medication and support, schizophrenia can be managed.
 Having the support of family and friends may also be very helpful.
 The earlier people can receive help for schizophrenia, the greater the chance of a better outcome.

 If you’re experiencing any of the symptoms of these types or suspect that you might be dealing with one of these mental health issues, it’s important that you seek help.
-Visiting your doctor is a good first step and they might refer you to a mental health professional, such as a counselor, psychiatrist or psychologist.
+Your doctor is a good first step, and he or she might refer you to a mental health professional, such as a counselor, psychiatrist or psychologist.